egiberne/free-quiz-app/Instructions.md

 Give your page a meta element with an appropriate charset value.

-The charset attribute specifies the character encoding of the page, and, nowadays, UTF-8 is the only encoding supported by most browsers.
+The charset attribute specifies the character encoding of the page, and, nowadays, *UTF-8* is the only encoding supported by most browsers.

 ## Step 3
 Continuing with the meta elements, a viewport definition tells the browser how to render the page.
-Including one betters visual accessibility on mobile, and improves SEO (search engine optimization).
+Including one betters visual accessibility on mobile, and improves SEO, search engine optimization.

 Add a viewport definition with a content attribute detailing the width and initial-scale of the page.

 ## Step 33
-If you click on the radio inputs, you might notice both inputs within the same true/false fieldset can be selected at the same time.
+If you click on the radio inputs, you might notice both inputs within the same **true/false** fieldset can be selected at the same time.

 Group the relevant inputs together such that only one input from a pair can be selected at a time.